audit-labs-audits/telcoin-network/docs/design/consensus-chain.md

 The consensus chain header is simple, it contains:
 - parent hash: the hash of the previous header
-- sub dag hash: the hash of the committed sub dag for this output
+- committed sub dag: the committed sub dag for this output
 - number: the height of the consensus chain

 As consensus output is recieved the consensus chain will be built including saving the committed sub dag as well working blocks it references.